 Once bad actors use one of these attacks to control the device, they can display spoofed content, such as web pages and pop-up banners, to fool users into providing credentials.
 They might also execute fraudulent transactions, such as submitting a one time password to approve a transfer.
 Because these attacks bypass traditional account security and temporarily take control of a victim’s account after the user logs in, this type of attack is easier to execute.

-- Stopping attackers using Remote Access Tools that gained control of a user’s device by taking specified actions, such as requiring additional authentication, automatically terminating the session, or locking the account.
+- Stopping attackers using Remote Access Tools that gained control of a user’s device by taking specified actions, such as requiring additional authentication, or automatically terminating the session

 Continuous Risk Scoring

 Revelock’s Know Your User approach analyses the risk of every user interaction by continually examining user BionicIDs™ for anomalies, continuously scoring risk based on per user models, population-based models and bad actor models, as well as making sure user devices are not infected by malware and that user sessions have not been hijacked.
 Fraud analysts can use the Revelock Console to adjust the sensitivity of anomaly-based alerts to minimize false positives.